-- •Low abundance enrichment - •On-bead utility, enzyme digestion and assay - •No loss of functional or structural integrity, suitable for functional proteomics - •No requirement for specialized instruments or HPLC - •Simple bind/wash/elute protocols, adaptability to multiwell formats, - •Consumable, no potential for cross contamination, no regeneration. - •Substantially reduced cost, no bio-engineered ligands - •Tissue and species agnostic - •No bias to sample size or molecular weight - •Compatibility with quantitative LC-MS and iTRAQ methods
+- Low abundance enrichment - •On-bead utility, enzyme digestion and assay - •No loss of functional or structural integrity, suitable for functional proteomics - •No requirement for specialized instruments or HPLC - •Simple bind/wash/elute protocols, adaptability to multiwell formats, - •Consumable, no potential for cross contamination, no regeneration. - •Substantially reduced cost, no bio-engineered ligands - •Tissue and species agnostic - •No bias to sample size or molecular weight - •Compatibility with quantitative LC-MS, both targeted label and label-free methods

-In the Rutgers Proteomics Center workflow, only N-linked glycoproteins were considered.
+In this report, only N-linked glycoproteins were considered.
 Another NuGelTM product, NuGelTM PBA Kit, features immobilized Phenyl-Boronic Acid.
 This chemical ligand has lectin-like character as it binds to cis-diols of carbohydrates.
 In principle, Phenyl-Boronic Acid will bind heterogeneous sets of both N-linked and O-linked glycoproteins and glycopeptides.
-We soon plan to test the coverage of the NuGelTM PBA Kit and to develop streamlined workflows of the NuGelTM products to help annotate the serum proteome.
 Alternatively, enzymatic de-glysosylation prior to trypsin digestion may turn out to be a viable approach for basic sequence annotation and quantification of the serum proteome, and merits further investigation.
 Likewise, we anticipate the diversity of NuGelTM proteome fractionation products, along with their unique features, will find utility serving all facets of proteomics.